ASCIA Guidelines - Infant Feeding and Allergy Prevention

 ASCIA has developed these guidelines to outline practices that may help reduce the risk of infants developing allergies, particularly early onset allergic diseases such as eczema and food allergy.

 These guidelines are based on current published evidence, including information published after 2010.
 The revised recommendations listed above are based on a consensus agreement by participants in the Infant Feeding Summit hosted by the Centre for Food & Allergy Research (CFAR) in May 2016.
+Minor updates have been made in 2020 to link to relevant websites and to be consistent with statements in other ASCIA documents.

 The reasons for the continued rise in allergic diseases, such as food allergy, eczema, asthma and allergic rhinitis (hay fever) are complex and not well understood.
 Although infants with a family history of allergic disease are at higher risk of allergies, infants with no family history can also develop allergies.
 Therefore, these guidelines are relevant for all families, including those in which siblings or parents already have food allergies or other allergic conditions.